Last updated: January 10, 2023.

 Alternatively, get more details about the cost of electricity required to run a PS5 and see how overall gaming consumption compares with other household appliances.

-See how much it costs to run a TV by size & resolution.
-Keep your TV running costs low with these 8 easy cost saving tips.
-And use this calculator to work out your own costs.
+How much does a TV cost to run?
+Find out here.
+And keep your TV running costs low with these 8 cost saving tips.
+Plus, use this calculator to see your own TV electricity costs.

 How much electricity does a TV use?
 Find out here and see the most efficient models (by screen size) based on a study of 107 of the best and most efficient TVs on the market.